Gilmour ruled out of Scotland's final Euro 2020 group game against Croatia following positive Covid-19 test

 Billy Gilmour has been ruled out of Scotland's final Euro 2020 group game against Croatia after testing positive for Covid-19.

-Scotland battled to an impressive 0-0 draw at Wembley to keep their hopes of progressing to the last 16 alive, with Gilmour producing a man-of-the-match display in the middle of the park, but he will now be forced to go into quarantine after contracting coronavirus.
+Scotland battled to an impressive 0-0 draw at Wembley to keep their hopes of progressing to the last 16 alive, with Gilmour producing a man-of-the-match display, but he will now be forced to go into quarantine after contracting coronavirus.

 Editors' Picks